eliotstock/stake/README.md

         1. Edit the `/data/lighthouse/mainnet/validators/validator_definitions.yml` file to disable the other validators.
     1. This transaction cost 50,634 gas, which was 0.00065 ETH at the time when I last did it.
 Having 0.001 ETH in your accouint to cover gas should be more than enough.
 1. Copy the public keys of the validator(s) you're funding from `/data/lighthouse/mainnet/validators/validator_definitions.yml` so you can paste them into beaconcha.in later (see Monitoring below)
+1. Add the Ethereum address to which you want rewards paid to the validators definition file:
+    1. `sudo nano /data/lighthouse/mainnet/validators/validator_definitions.yml`
+    1. Add a `suggested_fee_recipient` value for each validator.
+The value has no quotes.

 ## Monitoring